Azure/azure-service-operator/docs/azuresql/azuresql.md

      resourcegroup: resourceGroup1
   ```

-The value for kind, `SqlServer` is the Custom Resource Definition (CRD) name.
+The value for kind, `AzureSqlServer` is the Custom Resource Definition (CRD) name.
 `sqlserver-sample` is the name of the SQL server resource that will be created.

-The values under `spec` provide the values for the location where you want to create the SQL server at and the Resource group in which you want to create it under.
-The `allowazureserviceaccess' boolean allows you to specify if you want Azure services to have access to your SQL server.
+The values under `spec` provide the values for the location where you want to create the Azure SQL server at and the Resource group in which you want to create it under.

 Once you've updated the YAML with the settings you need, and you have the operator running, you can create a Custom SQL server resource using the command.